-- 1. e/m of an electron by J.J.
-Thomson method. - 2.
+- 1. e/m of an electron by Thomson method. - 2.
 Determination of Planck's Constant (photocell). - 3.
-Verification of inverse square law of light using photo voltaic cell. - 4.
-DeterminationofthePlanck'sconstantusingLEDsofatleast4differentcolors. - 5.
-Determination of M&H. - 6.
-Energy gap of a semiconductor using junction diode. - 7.
-Energy gap of a semiconductor using thermistor - 8.
-Study of photo cell characteristics.
+Verification of inverse square law of light using photovoltaic cell. - 4.
+Determination of the Planck's constant using LEDs of at least 4 different colours. - 5.
+Determination of work function of material of filament of directly heated vacuum diode. - 6.
+Determination of M & H. - 7.
+Energy gap of a semiconductor using junction diode.

+Energy gap of a semiconductor using thermistor